JustinHuPrime/DataPackCrafter/docs/semantics.md

 ## Define Expressions

 A define expression defines a (possibly anonymous) DSL-level function, taking a finite number of arguments.
 The body of the function is evaluated using standard lexical scoping and closure rules.
 Additionally, when a function is defined, it's enclosing scope is mutated to include a reference to the function (to allow mutual recursion).
-This produces the function defined by the expression.
+This produces the function closure defined by the expression.

 ## Let Expressions